dpino/hbase-loader/README.md

 Parameters
 ----------

-   * <tablename>.
-Name of the table where to import the files.
+   * &lt;tablename&gt;: Name of the table where to import the files.
-   * <dir>.
-Directory containing files to import.
+   * &lt;dir&gt;: Directory containing files to import.